How to Qualify

 How is the course delivered?

-The course is delivered over two days, normally over a weekend, starting at 09.00 on the Saturday and ending at 16.00 on the Sunday.
+The course is delivered virtually over two days.
 The trainers use a variety of methods, including seminar-style lectures, role-plays, discussion groups and exercises to offer participants a stimulating and enjoyable programme.

 How will I be assessed?

-Successful completion of the course requires a combination of attendance at and participation in all sessions (the latter being informally and continuously assessed), together with the completion of an Award based on a family law case study within one week of the close of the course.
+Successful completion of the course requires a combination of attendance at and participation in all sessions (the latter being informally and continuously assessed), together with the completion of an Award based on a family law case study.

 What are the entry requirements?